-If none of the above methods work, we have also shared a video guide on how to migrate WordPress manually.
+If none of the above methods works, we have also shared a video guide on how to migrate WordPress manually.

 We hope this tutorial has helped you migrate your WordPress site with ease.
 Let us know in the comments which method you prefer.